-When you contact me we can arrange an initial appointment, which I offer at a reduced rate since it gives you the opportunity to see what you think about counselling and whether you’d like to continue.
-The costs for both individuals and couples are outlined below.
+When you contact me we can arrange an initial appointment, which I offer at a reduced rate so you can come along to meet me, ask any questions you have and see if you'd like to carry on.

 These cost £30 and are an opportunity for you to see if counselling is right for you.

 Daytime, evening and weekend appointments are possible (subject to availability).